Parasitic wasp on a white flower, aiding aphid control.

 Beneficial Insects: Aphid Parasite

 This is one of the beneficial insects in your garden.
-These tiny parasitic wasps called Aphidius Coleman can lay their eggs inside the aphids, resulting in their death.
+Tiny parasitic wasps called Aphidius Coleman can lay their eggs inside aphids, which kills them.

-Aphids are small-sucking insects that feed on the plant sap.
-When the plant is infested with aphids, it can wilt or turn its leaves into yellow.
-The Aphid parasite can detect the aphid's honeydew secretions.
-It can also sense the distress signals of the infested plants.
+Aphids are small, sucking insects that feed on plant sap.
+When a plant is infested with aphids, it can wilt or turn its leaves yellow.
+The Aphid parasite can detect the aphid's honeydew secretions and sense the distress signals of the infested plants.

 When it is on the plant, it will inject its egg into the aphid.
 As the egg hatches, the larvae will start to consume the pest from the inside.
 Then, the resulting wasp will emerge from the rear of the dead aphid and find another prey.

-The surviving aphids will react by emitting an alarm pheromone.
-Then, this will lead to the flight of the colony, such as falling to the ground and they die.
-Indeed, the aphid parasites are appropriate for greenhouse and garden use.
-It can combat infestations and prevent further harm to the plant.
+The surviving aphids react by emitting an alarm pheromone.
+This leads to the colony's flight, such as falling to the ground, and they die.
+Indeed, aphid parasites are appropriate for greenhouse and garden use.
+They can combat infestations and prevent further harm to the plant.

-The adult wasps can survive for two to three weeks.
-They can lay eggs in as many as 300 aphids throughout their lifetime.
+Adult wasps can survive for two to three weeks and lay eggs in as many as 300 aphids throughout their lifetime.

-Search the brown and mummified shells from the dead aphids to check if they work.
-They spread the material on the Rockwool slabs or soil to release the aphid parasite.
+They search the brown and mummified shells of the dead aphids to see if they work.
+If they do, they spread the material on the rockwool slabs or soil to release the aphid parasite.

-Remember that the aphid parasites thrive at temperatures greater than 80 degrees Fahrenheit.
-Then, you must repeat this procedure for 2 to 3 weeks or as needed.
-Take note that you will start to see 'mummies' in the plants for 10 to 14 days after your first application of the parasites.
+Remember that aphid parasites thrive at temperatures greater than 80 degrees Fahrenheit.
+Then, repeat this procedure for 2 to 3 weeks or as needed.
+Note that you will start to see 'mummies' in the plants 10 to 14 days after your first application of the parasites.

 Beneficial Insects: Nematode

-The Beneficial Nematodes are considered soil-dwelling parasites.
+Beneficial Nematodes are considered soil-dwelling parasites.
 They are microscopic, yet they actively hunt pests beneath the soil.
-They can penetrate and destroy over 230 problems that mature in the ground.
-Examples are fleas, Japanese beetles, fungus gnats, and borers.
+They can penetrate and destroy over 230 problems that mature in the ground, including fleas, Japanese beetles, fungus gnats, and borers.

 They find harmful insects in our garden plants and shrubs.
 They can also help the trees in their soil-born stage and destroy the pests on the trees from the inside out.